Landau damping and survival threshold: Introduction

 \begin{itemize}

-\item $| k | \gg 1$: {\em free transport regime. } In this case the electric field is negligible with respect to the transport part, since $D(\lambda,k) \to 1$.
+\item $| k | \gg 1$: {\em free transport regime. } In this case the electric field is {formally} negligible with respect to the transport part, since $D(\lambda,k) \to 1$, {as $k\to \infty$}.
 As a consequence, the linearized electric field is a perturbation of that generated by the free transport dynamics, which decays rapidly fast to $0$, with a speed proportional to $k$, exponentially if data are analytic and polynomially if data are Sobolev.
 This exponential damping is at the heart of Mouhot-Villani's celebrated proof of the asymptotic behavior of solutions to the nonlinear Vlasov-Poisson system in the periodic case, see \cite{MV, BMM, GNR1}.

 \item $| k | \sim 1$: {\em Penrose's stable regime.} In this regime, the electric field and the free transport are of the same magnitude, and the plasma may or may not be stable, depending on the background profile $\mu(\cdot)$.
 It is spectrally stable if and only if $D(\lambda,k)$ never vanishes on $\Re \lambda >0$, which holds for a large class of positive radial equilibria \cite{Penrose, MV}, see also Section \ref{sec-spectral}.
-Under a stronger, quantitative Penrose stability condition: namely,
+Under a stronger, quantitative Penrose stability condition: namely, { there is a positive constant $\theta_0$ so that }

-the dynamics can again be approximated by that of the free transport and therefore the main damping mechanism in this regime is again {\em phase mixing}, which was also justified for the nonlinear problem with analytic or Gevrey data on the torus, see \cite{MV, BMM, GNR1}.
+{ in which the infimum is taken over $\RR^3\setminus\{0\}$ in the whole space case and over $\ZZ^3\setminus\{0\}$ for the torus case,} the dynamics can again be approximated by that of the free transport and therefore the main damping mechanism in this regime is again {\em phase mixing}.
+Indeed, this was justified also for the nonlinear problem with analytic or Gevrey data on the torus, see \cite{MV, BMM, GNR1}.
 See also \cite{BMM1,HKNF2} for the screened Vlasov-Poisson system on the whole space, for which \eqref{sPenrose} holds for $k\in \RR^3$, and the free transport dynamics remains dominant.
 Specifically, we establish in \cite{GNR1, HKNF2} that the linearized electric field $\FE_k(t)$ in this Penrose's stable regime can be written as